 Sometimes you need a touch of luxury in the midst of a crazy city like Saigon to truly appreciate the vibrancy and energy that it encompasses.
-Spending two nights at Liberty Central did that for me, and it made me appreciate Saigon on a whole new level.
+Spending two nights at Liberty Central in central Saigon did that for me, and it made me appreciate Saigon on a whole new level.

 I realized this during my stay at Liberty Central, how much I need to recharge at a nice accommodation now and then to keep on my feet and keep my mind clear.

 As I mentioned above, the staff went over and beyond to make Kelsey and I feel welcome.
-I specifically want to mention Lien and Phuc, two staff member who I interacted with the most and gave me a great impression of the hotel.
+I specifically want to mention Lien and Phuc, two staff member who I interacted with the most and gave me a great impression of the Liberty Central Saigon Citypoint Hotel.

-Lien, who works at the front desk, was helpful when I had questions about the city, even random ones like where to find the best hairdresser in Saigon.
+Lien, who works at the front desk, was helpful when I had questions about central Saigon and the other districts of the city, even random ones like where to find the best hairdresser in Saigon.
 Phuc was the fun and friendly porter who always had a smile on his face.
 We ran into him a few times throughout our stay, mainly in the elevator, and it always brightened our elevator rides.

-The art was tasteful and added a small touch of color to the neutral tones, as did the comfy chairs that I took advantage of a lot while I was staying there.
+I usually do not recommend choosing a hotel based on the lobby, but when it comes to where to stay in Ho Chi Minh, I will make an exception.
+The art in the lobby was tasteful and added a small touch of color to the neutral tones, as did the comfy chairs that I took advantage of a lot while I was staying there.
 The lobby connects to the downstairs bistro and is actually a hotel lobby that you’d want to hang out in, which is sometimes harder to find than you think.